garybgenett/gary-os/README.md

 environment designed to locate, mount and boot a [Filesystem] such as [Rootfs].
 There are [Linux Kernel] parameters which inform this environment.

-First, 'shmem_size' specifies how much memory to reserve for the filesystem.
+First, `shmem_size` specifies how much memory to reserve for the filesystem.
 This must be large enough to contain both [Kernel] and [Filesystem], plus a little extra for space needed after booting.
-Then, the 'groot' partition is mounted and 'groot_file' is loaded into memory.
-Optionally, 'groot_hint' can be used to provide helpful information in case loading the [Filesystem] fails.
+Then, the `groot` partition is mounted and `groot_file` is loaded into memory.
+Optionally, `groot_hint` can be used to provide helpful information in case loading the [Filesystem] fails.

 During this stage, Linux kernel modules are loaded from the [Kernel] internal